Multi-index importance sampling for McKean--Vlasov stochastic differential equations: Multi-index double loop Monte Carlo method

+\begin{proof} See~\ref{app:complexity}. \end{proof} For the Kuramoto model~\eqref{eqn:kuramoto_model} with the $C^\infty$-mollified indicator observable \\ $G(x) = \frac{1}{2} \left( 1 + \tanh (3(x-K)) \right)$, Section~\ref{sec:numerics} numerically demonstrates that $b_1=b_2=1$, $w_1=w_2=s_1=2$, and $s_2=1.5$.
+Using Theorem~\ref{thm:midlmc_complexity} with these values indicates that the complexity rate of the multi-index DLMC estimator is $\order{\tol_{\mathrm{r}}^{-2} \left( \log \tol_{\mathrm{r}}^{-1} \right)^2}$ compared with that of $\order{\tol_{\mathrm{r}}^{-3}}$ for the multilevel DLMC estimator~\citep{my_mldlmcis}, as confirmed in Figure~\ref{fig:adaptive_midlmcis}.
+This complexity matches the optimal rate predicted by multi-index theory for these convergence rates.
+Achieving a better asymptotic rate would likely require either higher-order methods or additional variance reduction beyond IS, which is left for future research.

-\begin{rem}{\textit{(On isotropic directions)}} To show the superiority of the multi-index DLMC estimator over the multilevel DLMC estimator from~\citep{my_mldlmcis}, we look at the case when $\gamma_1=\gamma_2=\gamma > 0$, $w_1=w_2=s_1=s_2=s>0$ and $b_1=b_2=b>0$.
-That is, the complexity, bias and variances converge at the same rates in both $P$ and $N$ directions.
-One such case is the Kuramoto setting~\eqref{eqn:kuramoto_model} with the smooth, non-rare observable $G(x) = \cos(x)$.
-From Theorem~\ref{thm:midlmc_complexity}, we have asymptotically as $\tol_{\mathrm{r}} \rightarrow 0$
+\begin{rem}{\textit{(On isotropic directions)}} To demonstrate the superiority of the multi-index DLMC estimator over the multilevel DLMC estimator from the work by~\citep{my_mldlmcis}, this work examines the case in which $w_1=w_2=s_1=s_2=s>0$ and $b_1=b_2=b>0$.
+The expectations and variances of the mixed-differences converge at the same rate in the $P$ and $N$ directions.
+One such case is the Kuramoto setting~\eqref{eqn:kuramoto_model} with the smooth, nonrare observable $G(x) = \cos(x)$.
+Theorem~\ref{thm:midlmc_complexity}, as $\tol_{\mathrm{r}} \rightarrow 0$, yields the following result: